isysd-mirror/iso-test/README.md

 # iso-test

-An isomorphic testing framework using nodejs and a generic browser (firefox, chrome, and chromium-browser supported, so far).
+An isomorphic testing framework using nodejs and a generic browser (firefox, safari, chrome, and chromium-browser supported, so far).
 Runs the same test code in both environments, and fails on any uncaught errors, or if `finishTest` is called with an argument that doesn't start with `pass`.

 ### Usage